Frequently Asked Questions

 How do I submit a film?

 We're excited to hear your voice!
 Please see our page on film submissions.
-Or email us at submissions@thegreenchannel.tv
+Or email us at submissions@thegreenchannel.tv.
+Please don't send us story ideas, we are only accepting submissions of completed films at this time.

 What's in store for the future?